ABOUT

 Dr. Daniel O’Conner Peluso (Dan) is an astrophysicist, educator, and interdisciplinary artist.
 Based in Vallejo, California, Dan’s work blends his passions for astrophysics, citizen science, education, and music to explore how connecting public audiences and students directly with authentic astronomical data can expand participation in and contribute to professional research, strengthen public trust in science, and improve our wellbeing through awe experienced from gaining a cosmic perspective.

 A passionate communicator, Dan has produced science documentaries, educational videos, and live performances that merge astronomy, storytelling, and music.
 His award-winning documentary, The Quest for Another Earth (2014), received honors from the American Geophysical Union and the Goldschmidt Conference.
-Under his music project Conner Eko, he writes and records original songs inspired by cosmic themes and mental-health awareness.
+Dan is also a singer-songwriter and music producer and under his music project Conner Eko, he writes and records original songs inspired by cosmic themes and mental-health awareness.
 In 2025, he performed his new unreleased original song “Our Skies” at the International Astronomical Union Symposium 399 – Indigenous Astronomy in the Space Age at the University of Melbourne, highlighting his work connecting modern astrophysics with Indigenous star knowledge.
 That same year, he was named a semi-finalist for the Fulbright U.S. Scholar Program for his proposal Celestial Harmonies, an international project aimed at blending pop music, cultural astronomy, and citizen science.
 His last singles Standing Up and A Farewell to Arms (2025) and future music projects seek to extend his vision of connecting science, art, literature, the human condition, empathy, and the cosmic perspective.